itm4n/PrivescCheck/README.md

-Invoke-PowershellTranscriptionCheck - Checks whether PowerShell Transcription is configured/enabled Invoke-RegistryAlwaysInstallElevatedCheck - Checks whether the AlwaysInstallElevated key is set in the registry Invoke-LsaProtectionsCheck - Checks whether LSASS is running as a Protected Process (+ additional checks)
+Invoke-PowershellTranscriptionCheck - Checks whether PowerShell Transcription is configured/enabled Invoke-RegistryAlwaysInstallElevatedCheck - Checks whether the AlwaysInstallElevated key is set in the registry Invoke-LsaProtectionsCheck - Checks whether LSASS is running as a Protected Process (+ additional checks) Invoke-WsusConfigCheck - Checks whether the WSUS is enabled and vulnerable (Wsuxploit)
 ```

 ### Network